 - i.
-All scaffolds shall be inspected by a competent supervisor, safety officers, and/or civil engineers before it is used and after adjustments, modifications, adverse weather conditions, etc., to measure that is safe: - i.i Green tags shall be hanged at each scaffolds access that have been inspected and are safe for use; - i.ii Yellow tags shall be placed whenever special requirements for safe use are required.
+All scaffolds shall be inspected by a competent supervisor, safety officers, and/or civil engineers before it is used and after adjustments, modifications, adverse weather conditions, etc., to measure that it is safe: - i.i Green tags shall be hanged at each scaffolds access that have been inspected and are safe for use: - requirements for safe use are required.
 Situation requiring yellow tags may include whenever scaffold has been modified to meet work requirements, and as a result could present a hazard to the user.
-Situation requiring Yellow tags shall be closely supervised; and - i.iii Red "DANGER UNSAFE FOR USE" tags shall be used during erection and dismantling when the scaffold is left unattended.
+Situation requiring Yellow tags shall be closely supervised; and a.
+Competent Person

+- i.iii Red "DANGER UNSAFE FOR USE" tags shall be used during erection and dismantling when the scaffold is left unattended.
 Red tag shall be used when all green or yellow tags has been removed or during erection of scaffolds. - ii.
 All the records of the inspection shall be available on site and made available to proper authority upon request.